GEMScienceTools/RUBIC-AI/README.md

 - Maintain human oversight for quality assurance

 ### Supported Building Features

-*[Additional explanation needed: List the specific building features the AI can classify, such as:]*
+* List the specific building features the AI can classify, such as:
 - Lateral Load Resisting System (LLRS)
 - LLRS Material
 - Code level